 Birds of prey are important as indicators of environmental stability.
 Being at the top of the food chain, their presence in a habitat shows that all the lower elements of that ecosystem are intact.
 A healthy environment is as important to us humans as it is to raptors.
 So by taking measures to protect these birds, we are in fact ensuring the sustainability of our own living requirements.

-While these formal rehabilitation facilities are on-going, the emphasis of the African Raptor Trust’s work shifts and seeks to prevent the factors that actually threaten raptors by increasing public awareness and undertaking formal youth environmental education about birds of prey.
-This will take place primarily at the already-established African Bird of Prey Sanctuary, which is located just off the N3 highway, within easy access of both KZN’s major cities.
-In the year 2012 this facility hosted 5800 learners from schools visiting from the greater Durban and Pietermaritzburg areas, as well as 5582 adults.
+The African Raptor Trust also seeks to prevent the factors that actually threaten raptors by increasing public awareness and undertaking formal youth environmental education about birds of prey.
+This takes place primarily at the African Raptor Centre, which is located just off the N3 highway, within easy access of both KZN’s major cities.